Fremantle Outer Harbour: BHP Jetty Number 1

-Just north of the Kwinana Bulk Terminal, KBB2, lies the derelict BHP Jetty Number 1.
+Just north of KBB2 lies the derelict BHP Jetty Number 1.
 Both were once owned by BHP, with jetty number 1 having been disused since the mid-1980s while jetty number 2 was sold by BHP in 2002.

-The land section of the jetty was demolished in June and July 2021 and only the sea sections of the jetty now remains.
+The land section of the jetty was demolished in June and July 2021, and only the sea sections of the jetty now remains.

 Proposed expansion

 The expansion of the Outer Harbour became a contentious issue during the 2017 Western Australian state election, in which the Liberal–WA National government, led by Premier Colin Barnett, was defeated in a landslide by the Labor opposition, led by Mark McGowan.
 The Perth Freight Link, a road freight link between Kewdale and Fremantle Harbour, was announced by the state government in May 2014, but was cancelled following a change of government.

 A report by the Western Australian Government Westport Taskforce released in August 2019 proposed five options for the Fremantle Harbour, with two advocating shared container trade between the Inner and Outer ports, and the other three proposing a new stand-alone container port at Kwinana.

 The preferred option in the report was for the new container port at the Outer Harbour to handle all of the projected 3.8 million twenty-foot equivalent units of container load projected to be the required demand by 2070.
 At the time of the report, the Inner Harbour handled 700,000 units of a theoretical capacity of 2.1 million, being restricted by road- and rail access in and out of the port.
 The Outer Harbour option eliminated this restriction but required additional road and rail development.

 The proposed container facility at the Outer Harbour has raised some environmental concerns.
 Environmental activists fear that the required dredging of Cockburn Sound could release toxins and destroy the sea grass in the sound.
 It was also feared that, in the maritime environment, it would endanger local Little penguin, Bottlenose dolphin and Pink snapper populations while, on land, it could damage local "Bush Forever" sites.
 Another concern were the effects on the quality of water supply to the Kwinana Desalination Plant.